 Managed Hosts Included in this Post

 It is impossible to include each and every WordPress host in our list.
-However, we have been sure to include as many of the top-ranking and most popular companies as we can, provided they have a list of disallowed plugins.
+However, we have been sure to include as many of the best managed WordPress hosts as possible, provided they have a list of disallowed plugins.
 For instance, SiteGround and Cloudways offer WordPress-optimized hosting, but they don’t publish a list of disallowed plugins.

 The hosts we include in this list are as follows: